Air Classifier | RHEWUM AWR

 The AWR makes it possible to grade your bulk solids efficiently.

 At outputs of up to 30 t/h the air classifier provides flexibility for a wide range of feed material such as cement, fly ash, raw mix, gypsum, quartz, coal, cellulose, pigments and colorants, silica, sodium bicarbonate, varnish, zirconium oxide, potato starch, flour, calcium carbonate, graphite, bentonite, china clay, talcum, refractories, rare earths, wax, PVC, toner and many more.

 The air classifier handles a high specific feed rate and has low energy consumption.
-It provides a sharp separation and high wear resistance because it was developed for the separation of quartzite.
+It provides a precise separation and high wear resistance because it was developed for the separation of quartzite.
 The low maintenance design ensures long term, trouble free performance.

 Function of the air classifier

 The material is fed pneumatically from the bottom of the air classifier.
 Material is dispersed by the fast-rotating wheel.
 The velocity of the rotor sends the product to the outside wall, where agglomerates are disintegrated, and the dispersed material falls down.

 The falling material is blown through by an air stream.
 Due to the physical relation between centrifugal force, gravity and flow force, the lightweight particles are transported into the rotor.
 Heavier, larger particles are not transported by the air stream and fall down into the cone for coarse material.